India's Modi eyes breakthrough nuclear pact on Japan trip

 Modi travels to Japan on Saturday for a five-day visit, his first major bilateral trip since taking over in May.
 The visit is being billed as an attempt by the two democracies to balance the rising weight of China across Asia.

-Modi and host Prime Minister Shinzo Abe are also expected to strengthen defense ties, speeding up talks on the sale of an amphibious aircraft to the Indian navy.
+Modi and host Prime Minister Shinzo Abe are also expected to boost defense ties, speeding up talks on the sale of an amphibious aircraft to the Indian navy.

-Abe is keen to expand Japan’s network of security partnerships with countries such as Australia and India to cope with the challenge presented by China.

-The two leaders will agree to have their countries jointly produce mixed rare earth minerals and metals, key elements in defense industry components and modern technology, the Nikkei business daily said on Thursday.

 Another focus is infrastructure, with the Indian leader seeking Japanese backing for the high-speed ‘bullet’ trains he promised to voters in his election campaign.